 Vacation Rentals – AirBnB and Vacation Rental By Owner (VRBO) are very popular.
 Staying in someone else’s home can feel a bit odd, but the freedom it gives you is wonderful.
 Instead of cramming your family of 4, 5, 7, etc. in one hotel room with two beds, you can rent a whole house.
 A whole house!
 You’re no longer stuck with rigid check in/out times or loud neighbors.

 Shades of Green at Disney – For active duty or retired military families that love Disney, the Shades of Green resort in Florida is a great option.
 The standard hotel rooms sleep 5 and are bigger than normal hotels.
-Guests love the family atmosphere that you find on a military installation, and the pools are wonderful.
+Guests love the family atmosphere you find on a military installation, and the pools are wonderful.
 It’s located on Disney property, and guests can get those “Extra Magic Hours” in the park.

 Waves of Honor – When on vacation, sometimes the activities you want to do get cut short due to budget.
 The Waves of Honor Program helps with that by offering free admission for the active duty service member and three dependents to SeaWorld, Busch Gardens, and Sesame Place.
-My family has taken advantage of this program twice, once in 2012 to Busch Gardens and just this past month at SeaWorld San Antonio.